-This is the second issue - Revision 1.
+This is second issue based on comments from Energinet - Revision 1

 1.3 Scope of Work

 Intertek has undertaken a thorough analysis and assessment of threats and risks concerning the integrity of the subsea cable throughout its lifetime.
 We have utilised the geophysical and geotechnical route survey data provided, along with available archive data.
 We have combined various elements detailed below such as threat identification, frequency analysis, failure assessment, risk assessment, to determine our recommendation for sufficient depth of lowering for installation and operation.